-Newcomers to Yucatan quickly learn the limited value of Spanish learned in school.
+Newcomers to Yucatan quickly learn the limits of their old Spanish lessons.
 The Modern Yucatan Dictionary is a lighthearted catalog of today’s lingo from the benign to the profane, explained with humor and insight.

 For example, the word queso means cheese.
 But the word can also get you into a lot of trouble.
 Picking up on slang like güey can put you on the outs in modern society, too, even if all the kids are saying it.
 If you already live in Merida, you have probably been to Escosham and Estarbuk.
 You might just don’t know it.
 Words like tuch, xic, mulix, samaare, and uay are used in everyday speech, baffling newcomers, but absolutely normal here.
 The Modern Yucatan Dictionary will explain it all.